kariukisamuel/nextjs-technical-test/README.md

 ### 6. Github & Application Deployment

-The website is deployed [Here] (https://nextjs-tech.vercel.app/)
+The website is deployed at [https://nextjs-tech.vercel.app/](https://nextjs-tech.vercel.app/)

-In GitHub, I chose to use two branches: staging and main.
+In GitHub, I chose to use two branches:
+- `staging`
+- `main`.

 While I would typically opt for a separate branch for each feature in a team setting, working on this project alone allowed me to simplify the process with just these two branches, minimizing unnecessary switches.
 Each GitHub commit includes a title that summarizes the general changes, along with comments that detail specific modifications.

 The application is deployed on Vercel, which is also the creator of the Next.js framework.
 I utilize GitHub Actions to automate the deployment process, resulting in a CI/CD workflow.
 The application is deployed to two environments: staging and production.
-When a pull request is made to the main branch, the staging environment is updated, while merging the pull request deploys the app to production.
+When a pull request is made to the `main` branch, the staging environment is updated, while merging the pull request deploys the app to production.

-The confidential variables, like API-KEY, are stored in GitHub Secrets and Vercel Environment Variables.
-This setup allows for seamless continuous deployment since the .env.local file is not pushed to GitHub.
+The confidential variables, like `API-KEY`, are stored in GitHub Secrets and Vercel Environment Variables.
+This setup allows for seamless continuous deployment since the `.env.local` file is not pushed to GitHub.

-The workflow file that manages this automation can be found in the .github/workflows/main.yml directory."
+The workflow file that manages this automation can be found in the `.github/workflows/main.yml` directory.

 Here is a sample of the workflow file that defines jobs and events:

 ```
-name: WFD Dreamshare Vercel Deployment
+name: Vercel Deployment

 env:
   # Environment variables for Vercel organization and project IDs